bradvatne/reaviz/README.md

 ---

-reaviz provides features a module chart component library that leverages React natively for rendering the components while using D3js under the hood for calulcations.
+REAVIZ provides features a module chart component library that leverages React natively for rendering the components while using D3js under the hood for calulcations.
 The library provides a easy way to get started creating charts without sacraficing customization ability!

 ## 🚀 Quick Links
 - Checkout the [demo site](https://jask-oss.github.io/reaviz/)
 - Try it yourself on [Codesandbox](https://codesandbox.io/embed/m7rl2z1989)
 - Learn about updates from the [changelog](CHANGELOG.md)

 ## ✨ Features
 Chart types include: